jdx/mise/README.md

 ## [experimental] Task Runner

-You can define tasks in `.rtx.toml` files or as standalone files.
+You can define tasks in `.rtx.toml` files or as standalone shell scripts.
 These are useful for things like running linters, tests, builders, servers, and other tasks that are specific to a project.
-Of course, tasks launched with rtx will include the tool environment (tools and env vars) even if rtx has not been otherwise activated.
+Of course, tasks launched with rtx will include the rtx environment—your tools and env vars defined in `.rtx.toml`.

 Here's my favorite features about rtx's task runner: